 Sun Devil Athletics

-TEMPE – The Sun Devil women’s basketball team made it 15 wins in 16 home games this season following its 81-56 win over Houston on Saturday at Desert Financial Arena.
+TEMPE – The Sun Devil Women’s Basketball team made it 15 wins in 16 home games this season following its 81-56 win over Houston on Saturday at Desert Financial Arena.

-With the win the Sun Devils improved to 22-7 (9-7 Big 12) while Houston fell to 7-20 (1-15).
-For ASU, the 22 wins equals the most in a season for a Sun Devil team since the 2018-19 squad went 22-11 and advanced to the Sweet 16 of the NCAA Tournament.
+With the win, the Sun Devils improved to 22-7 (9-7 Big 12) while Houston fell to 7-20 (1-15).
+For ASU, the 22 wins equal the most in a season for a Sun Devil team since the 2018-19 squad went 22-11 and advanced to the Sweet 16 of the NCAA Tournament.

 With a win in their final home game of the 2025-26 season (vs. BYU on Wednesday at 6:30 p.m.), the Sun Devils would tie the 2014-15 team for the most home wins (16) in program history.